holmesfems/pythonTools/scicalculate/README.md

-library used:
+PhysicsCalculator
+====
+Calculating values with physics unit

+##Description
+This tool is to calculate values that with various physics units.
+Only use for your physics homework!

+##Demo

+##Requirement
 libreadline 6

 regex

+c++11